diamante-io/Diamante-Net-Core/docs/ledger.md

 title: Ledger
 ---

-- **Ledger**: A ledger is the state of the distributed HcNet database at a particular point in time.
+- **Ledger**: A ledger is the state of the distributed DiamNet database at a particular point in time.
 It is composed of a set of _ledger entries_, including (1) accounts and their balances, (2) buy and sell offers, (3) and trust lines, as well as a _ledger header_ that records some additional meta